EXPLAINER: What’s the impact of a Russian debt default?

 About $40 billion in foreign bonds, about half of that to foreigners.
 Before the start of the war, Russia had around $640 billion in foreign currency and gold reserves, much of which was held overseas and is now frozen.

-Russia has not defaulted on its international debts since the Bolshevik Revolution for than a century ago, when the Russian Empire collapsed and the Soviet Union was created.
+Russia has not defaulted on its international debts since the Bolshevik Revolution, when the Russian Empire collapsed and the Soviet Union was created.
 Russia defaulted on its domestic debts in the late 1990s but was able to recover from that default with the help of international aid.

 Investors have expected Russia to default for months.
 Insurance contracts that cover Russian debt have priced a 80% likelihood of default for weeks, and rating agencies like Standard & Poor’s and Moody’s have placed the country’s debt deep into junk territory.